dator-zz/sfDoctrineActAsTimelinablePlugin/README.md

 Usage
 =====
-This plugin requires you to have a TimelineEvent model.
-The simplest way is to use the doctrine generator:

-          ./symfony doctrine:build --all --and-load

-Next step is to determine what generates an event in your schema.yml
+First step is to determine what generates an event in your schema.yml

           Comment:
             actAs: